Total Cost of Ownership of an Electric Car

 Nearly everybody immediately drops $7,500 directly off the price of an EV, because that’s the “up to” federal tax credit amount that could be used on your tax returns.
 But many tax-paying buyers end up claiming less than that, due to your specific tax liability in the year that you are claiming the credit, and the Alternative Minimum Tax.
 (State and regional rebates are also key factors, and are very much based on geography.)

 EVs have not been on the market long enough for us to know what a robust used electric car market looks like.
 In times of high gas prices, conventional hybrids have done very well.
-But it’s a harsh reality that EV range diminishes over time, especially for battery-powered cars that don’t have active thermal management.
-What happens to used EV prices when the market discovers that LEAFs and other cars have 10 percent or less range after several years?
+But it’s a harsh reality that EV range diminishes over time, especially when the newer models have longer range (making older models feel less capable).
+On top of that, what happens to used EV prices when the market discovers that LEAFs and other cars have 10 percent or less range after several years due to wear?
 Only time will tell.

 4Price of Fuel